By the end of the course, students are expected to have acquired knowledge about:

 - Literary mediations of important historical events and sociocultural debates.

-- Perspectives and debates on what defines, or characterizes, "Americanness".
+- Perspectives on and debates about what defines, or characterizes, "Americanness".

-- The different cultural traditions that comprise American literature.
+- The different cultural traditions and philosophies that inform American literature.

 By the end of the course, students are expected to be able to: